Creative director

 Responsibilities

-Work activities may vary depending on the size of the agency or company and the number of clients, but responsibilities include:
+Work activities may vary depending on the size of the agency or company and the number of clients, but your main responsibilities will be to:

-- building an environment for the creative team to work in and overseeing their ideas and projects
+- build an environment for the creative team to work in and oversee their ideas and projects

-- taking responsibility for the creative philosophy and the standard of output across the agency or department
+- take responsibility for the creative philosophy and the standard of output across the agency or department

-- developing ideas for advertising or promotional campaigns
+- develop ideas for advertising or promotional campaigns

-- pitching concepts to clients if you work at an agency, or presenting to directors if you work in-house
+- pitch concepts to clients if you work at an agency or present to directors if you work in-house

-- overseeing several projects from start to finish, keeping to deadlines, and signing off on these projects before they are presented
+- oversee several projects from start to finish, keeping to deadlines, and signing off on these projects before they are presented

-- liaising with clients to keep them informed and to highlight any issues
+- liaise with clients to keep them informed and to highlight any issues

-- understanding the commercial aspects of the agency or marketing department
+- understand the commercial aspects of the agency or marketing department

 Advertisement